nash403/get-safe/README.md

 # get-safe
-#### Safe access to nested properties in JS objects without getting a TypeError but undefined instead.
+#### Safe access to deeply nested properties or functions in JS objects without getting a TypeError but undefined instead.
 ***
 You can even call a nested function in objects if the last nested key ends with `()`.
 You can pass arguments by adding them as last parameters of the get-safe function call.
 ***